moeb15/Renderer/README.md

 * Clustered forward and clustered deferred rendering
-* Multithreading, at the moment I'm relying on the immediate context, I'd like to treat the immediate context as a command queue, and have seperated deferred contexts and command lists for each physical CPU core
+* Multithreading, at the moment I'm relying on the immediate context, I'd like to treat the immediate context as a command queue, and have seperate deferred contexts and command lists for each physical CPU core
+* Fixing an issue with frustum culling, bounding volumes are not being drawn at proper positions for imported glTF models despite using node transforms